 St. Patrick School values and maintains that self-discipline is an essential aspect of educating the whole child.
 Developing a learning environment is an on-going process requiring cooperation from parents, students, teachers, and administration.
-If a student is to achieve his/her full potential. the child must be exposed to a disciplinary system stressing the responsibility each student has to herself/himself and others.
-As a major goal at St. Patrick, students are expected to develop self-discipline and self-direction to a level that is consistent their level of maturity. disciplinary system is structured to foster respect for self and others.
+If a student is to achieve his/her full potential, the child must be exposed to a disciplinary system stressing the responsibility each student has to herself/himself and others.
+As a major goal at St. Patrick, students are expected to develop self-discipline and self-direction to a level that is consistent with their level of disciplinary system is maturity.
+Our structured to foster respect for self and others.
 This applies both to personhood and property.
 The basis for this disciplinary system is that a student's actions must be such that they positively add to the overall school climate.
 Actions that distract from this basic purpose are intolerable and must be corrected.
 Students who choose to behave in such a manner will be held accountable for their non-productive actions.
 Appropriate consequences will result.
 In order to establish a school climate that is positive and productive, the following list is a guide reflecting school-wide student expectations:

-- Follow directions. - Be respectful of/to all adults and one another. - Do not use words to insult, belittle or ridicule others. - Respect property. - Respond promptly to school bells. - Use equipment appropriately. - Abstain from using violent actions and words. - Follow the uniform and dress code of the school. - Refrain from chewing gum and sunflower seeds while at school. - Keep your actions such that you do not endanger your safety or that of others.
+- Follow directions. - Be respectful of/to all adults and one another. - Do not use words to insult, belittle or ridicule others. - Respect property. - Respond promptly to school bells. - Use equipment appropriately. - Abstain from using violent actions and words. - Follow the uniform and dress code of the school. - Refrain from chewing gum and sunflower seeds while at school. - Keep your actions such that you do not endanger your safety or that of others. - Observe rules regarding arrival, dismissal, and student presence in the building before, during, and after school. - Behavior must never violate any sections of the California Educational codes or Penal/Civil Codes.